AliBeikmohammadi/TA-Explore/README.md

 # TA-Explore
 Implementation of **TA-Explore**, as presented in TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.

-* Submitted to the Thirty-sixth Conference on Neural Information Processing Systems (NeurIPS 2022)
+* Submitted to The 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023)

 # Importing